Shades of green

-Computer web color greens
+Core definitions of green

-Green
+Green (sRGB)

-The color defined as green in the RGB color model is the brightest green that can be reproduced on a computer screen, and is the color named green in X11.
-It is one of the three primary colors used in the RGB color space along with red and blue.
+The color defined as green in the sRGB color space is approximately the most chromatic green that can be reproduced on an average computer screen, and is the color named green in X11.
+It is one of the three primary colors used in the sRGB color space along with red and blue.
 The three additive primaries in the RGB color system are the three colors of light chosen such as to provide the maximum range of colors that are capable of being represented on a computer or television set.

 This color is also called regular green.
-It is at precisely 120 degrees on the HSV color wheel, also known as the RGB color wheel (Image of RGB color wheel).
+It is at precisely 120 degrees on the HSV color wheel.
 Its complementary color is magenta.

 HTML/CSS uses the name lime for this color, using green to refer to a darker shade.
 See the chart Color names that clash between X11 and HTML/CSS in the X11 color names article to see those colors which are different in HTML and X11.

-Green takes up a large portion of the CIE chromaticity diagram because it is in the central area of human color perception.

-Green (HTML/CSS color)
+Green (HTML/CSS color) (Office Green)

 The color defined as green in HTML/CSS color standard is the color called green, low green, or medium green in many of the older eight-bit computer palettes.

 Another name for this color is green W3C or office green.